ibm-sterling-devops/ansible-ibm-sterling/README.md

 ## Disclaimer

+This repository is a community-driven projects and is not officially supported or endorsed by IBM.
+While members of the community may include IBM employees, this project is independent of IBM's official support channels.
+Please note that any contributions, issues, or inquiries regarding this repository should be directed to the community maintainers and not to IBM's support teams.
+We appreciate your understanding and participation in this community-driven initiative.

-This product is not officially supported, and can be used as is.
+This code can be used as is.
 And any feedback will be welcome.
 We does not make any warranty about the completeness, reliability and accuracy of this code.
 Any action you take by using this code is strictly at your own risk, and this project will not be liable for any losses and damages in connection with the use of this code.